qingguanlin/ex-mr/readme.txt

-this is a mapreduce warehouse
+this is a mapreduce warehouse，oh well good i like